Q: What is a Non-Recourse loan?

 Q: What is the processing time for a Non-Recourse loan?

-A: Typical processing time from the date the application is received is 30 to 45 days.
+A: Typical processing time is 30 to 45 days from application to close.

 Q:Is your program offered in all 50 states?